 - Snack Foods

 The amount of sodium can dramatically vary from product to product.
-Some companies use salt as a preserving agent, some use it to promote the flavor, and still others use it to cultivate your appetite.
-Before you put it into your mouth, take a look at the nutritional information on the back of the container to find out how much sodium that you’re ingesting.
+Some companies use salt as a preserving agent, some use it to promote flavor, and still, others use it to cultivate your appetite.
+Before you put it into your mouth, take a look at the nutritional information on the back of the container to find out how much sodium you’re ingesting.

 Our bodies are comprised of around 1% salt, and we need 500 mg per day to survive.
 That salt that we ingest helps with muscle function as well as transmitting signals from our brain through the nerves.
-The extra salt, ingested through foods and through the iodized salt that we put on the table, is excreted through our pores and processed through our kidneys.
-When the levels of sodium are too high, our bodies store it in our veins, creating an excess of plaque and other hypertensive concerns.
+The surprising fact about salt is that the extra salt, ingested through foods and through the iodized salt that we put on the table, is excreted through our pores and processed through our kidneys.
+When the levels of Sodium content are too high, our bodies store it in our veins, creating an excess of plaque and other hypertensive concerns.

 The Institute of Medicine recommends: